 - Damsel in Distress: Averted.
-The damsel in question has been distressed so many times, she's picked up a few things, and helps her captor.
+Princess Sara has been distressed so many times, she's picked up a few things and helps her captor.

 - Dark Is Not Evil: The Dark Warriors are much less of a threat to the world than their counterparts.
 (As much as Garland tries, he's really too much of a softie for true villainy.)